Well, not everything, but we can use most of situations for something good as well.

 I had a back surgery a few years ago, which changed my life a lot.

-I really needed to gain some muscles to support my back if I ever wanted to live a pain and analgetics free life.
+I really needed to gain some muscles to support my back if I ever wanted to live a pain and analgetics-free life.
 So I’ve started to move a bit more.
 And more.
 And more.
-Until I became addicted (I really can’t do one simple thing in life the right way from the start).
+Until I became addicted.
+I solved this extreme through therapy, so I’m more balanced now.

 I’ve learned some lessons along the way (finally) and found the balance between my life behind the screen and moving around.

 Pain can be a great motivator.
 I’m still a lazy girl in my mind, but I do force myself to move around daily, no matter the weather or anything else.
 Because I’m well aware of the terrible pain I’d get in my back if I stop completely, even for a short period of time.